 by Glenn Moots This article first appeared on www.opc.org Edenville Township, MI – May 20, 2020: Glenn Moots stands at the front of his house.
 CREDIT: Nick Hagen Our home had always been headquarters for education, vocation, fellowship, hospitality, and service.
 We homeschooled, established our businesses, (including e-commerce, computer repair, academic consulting, and equestrian jewelry), organized holiday service projects for

-Featured on OPC.org Sarah Klazinga In the last three months our country has seen devastation of every kind, from airborne microbes shutting down or significantly limiting every norm of our daily lives, to riots in nearly every city across the nation, to natural disasters in every category – earthquakes in Utah and Idaho, tornadoes in the southeast, and floods in
+OPC Disaster Response Aids in Midland, MI Featured on OPC.org Sarah Klazinga In the last three months our country has seen devastation of every kind, from airborne microbes shutting down or significantly limiting every norm of our daily lives, to riots in nearly every city across the nation, to natural disasters in every category – earthquakes in Utah and Idaho,

-by Patricia L. Duggan, member at New Hope Presbyterian Church in Bridgeton, New Jersey, and communications coordinator for the Committee on Diaconal Ministries.
-From the June 2020 issue of New Horrizons During this global crisis, we may not be giving much thought about what we can do for people in other parts of the globe.
-But Christians from halfway across
+A Sacrificial Gift of Face Masks by Patricia L. Duggan, member at New Hope Presbyterian Church in Bridgeton, New Jersey, and communications coordinator for the Committee on Diaconal Ministries.
+From the June 2020 issue of New Horrizons During this global crisis, we may not be giving much thought about what we can do for people in other parts of the

-By David Nakhla “I love the LORD, because he has heard my voice and my pleas for mercy.”
+Thousands Raised for OPC COVID-19 Pandemic Response Fund By David Nakhla “I love the LORD, because he has heard my voice and my pleas for mercy.”
 Ps 116:1 ESV With thanksgiving, we are glad to report that the OPC’s COVID-19 Pandemic Response (CPR) Fund has received nearly $20,000 in gifts.
-With the gifts, the Committee on Diaconal Ministries has already been able to respond to some requests for
+With the gifts, the Committee on Diaconal Ministries has already

 We are keeping in touch with the churches in the south where they experienced another round of tornadoes this past weekend.
 Deacon Dan Zuldema from Cornerstone OPC in Chattanooga sent us this note: Greetings from Cornerstone OPC in Chattanooga!
 We wanted to send this note of update to you in the wake of the storms that swept through the Chattanooga area last